Clairehw/LifeSpan/README.md

 ---
 ### Pipeline

--#### Data exploratoration
+#### 1.Data exploratoration

 We have age and medical notes for each patient.
 The medical notes are from numerous different hospitals, scanned and then converted into one large text corpus.
 Therefore, all sorts of information, such as doctor visits, prescription medicine, fall incidents, patient identity, address, email correspondences, legal information are interwoven together, making this task even challenging.
 <p align="center"> <img src="/Images/wordcloud.png" width="300" height="350">  </p>

--#### Preprocessing
+#### 2.Preprocessing
- 1. Remove outliers.
+ - Remove outliers.
 We remove medical notes with age larger than 110 years, remaining life span predictions larger then 250 months, and medical notes with length larger than 2000 words.
  <p align="center"> <img src="/Images/data_cleaning.jpg" width="70%" height="70%"> </p>

- 2. Remove punctuation, unrecognized symbols and convert text to lowercase
+ - Remove punctuation, unrecognized symbols and convert text to lowercase
- 3. Tokenization
+ - Tokenization
- 4. Remove stop words, Stemming and Lemmatization
+ - Remove stop words, Stemming and Lemmatization

  <p align="center"> <img src="/Images/nlp_pipeline.jpg" width="70%" height="70%"> </p>

--#### Text vectorization.
+#### 3.Text vectorization.

  We apply two different techniques for vectorizing the text data.
  1. TF-IDF
  TF-IDF generated a 227k words vocabulary, which is quite a challenging for computing.
 A closer look at the frequency of the vocabulary, around 4000 words presented 99% of the total word frequencies.
 Taking the most frequent 4000 words, I converted the text medical notes to a 4000-dimension vector.
  2. Word2Vec

-- Model building and evaluation
+#### 4.Model building and evaluation
   1. Evaluation metric

    R squared is a goodness-of-fit measure for regression models.
 It indicates the percentage of the variance in the target that are explained by the input values.
 R squared is intuitive since it measures the strength of the relationship between the model and target on a convenient 0–100% scale.
 The higher the better.